Koda-Pig/tetra-face/README.md

 - [x] add background animation for non-gameplay states.
 Tetris matrix
 - [x] fix bug where when a player leaves the match after winning, the opponents game will change from showing 'you lost' to 'you won'.
 - [x] update controller support
+- [ ] handle socket errors with a toast or something
+- [ ] make socket events typed.
+Type has been created, but not used yet.

 ---